Destination: Tioman Island, Malaysia

-Join The Wild Traveler on an unforgettable journey to Malaysia’s Tioman Island.
-Tioman lies off the east coast of Peninsular Malaysia, in the South China Sea.
+Join The Wild Traveler on an unforgettable teen adventure to Malaysia’s Tioman Island.
+Tioman lies off the south east coast of Peninsular Malaysia.
 It’s a nature reserve with unspoiled mountainous jungle and small laid-back villages that present a tapestry of cultures and curiosities.
 The gorgeous greens, blues and chartreuse swirls of the sea provide us with perfect opportunity to paddle, snorkel, dive and sail in order to truly experience this magical place.
 This summer, Tioman Island is your home away from home.

 SCUBA DIVE SOUTHEAST ASIA

 Tioman Island has extensive coral reefs teeming with a wide variety of tropical fish both large and small.
 Dive sites include intricate rock structures, stunning coral reefscapes and many wrecks, both old and new.
 You will discover for yourself why Southeast Asia is rated one of the world’s best diving destinations.

 First time divers will earn their Open Water SCUBA Certification.
 Already certified divers will earn their Advanced Diver Certification.
 PADI (Professional Association of Diving Instructors) is the world’s largest diver training organization.
 This certification is valid throughout the world.